AYCEdemo/emptyx16/src/emptyx16.md

 6   I/O bit 6 (NC)  I/O bit 7 (NC)  | VCC CK2 STB IN2 | IN4 IO7 GND | 2
 7   Ground          Ground          |_________________|____________/
 ```
+NOTE: In Developer Board (and probably older prototype boards), IN3 and IN4 are
+not connected to the connector port but are available in separate pin headers.

 ## X16 Audio/Video Connector Pinouts